Quick Auto Repair Fixes

 We see lousy quick repairs on different vehicles as we are traveling from one place to another, at the light, in a parking lot, at the garage, or in other places.
 The cars look absolutely dreadful.
 You’d think that someone would take more pride in their vehicle.

 In places where they have yearly inspections, if your car looks that bad, the police may tag it and tow it.
-You also may have to pay a fine.
+You also may have to pay a fine to get the car out of impound.

 If you are going to do these quick fixes (sometimes called mickey-mouse jobs), they are only TEMPORARY fixes!
 You should always repair them the right way as soon as you can.